neondatabase/website/content/docs/guides/neon-authorize.md

 });
 ```

-Now, in your backend, you can simplify the logic, removing the user authentication checks and explicity authorization handling.
+Now, in your backend, you can simplify the logic, removing the user authentication checks and explicit authorization handling.

 ```typescript shouldWrap
 export async function insertTodo(newTodo: { newTodo: string }) {